 Finally in respect of the eastern boundary, the semi-detached dwellings at the end of Tunnicliffe Street side onto the site.
-No. 15 Tunnicliffe Street would be over 19 metres from the rear elevation of the nearest type E unit.
-This has been increased following the amendments to the scheme.
-Whilst no. 15 contains a number of side facing windows, these are secondary (i.e. not the only windows serving the rooms in which they serve) and the unit nearest unit would be offset slightly thus discouraging direct overlooking.
-The other nearest property on Tunnicliffe Street would be c 20 metres.
+No. 15 Tunnicliffe Street would be approximately 16 metres from the rear elevation of the nearest type E unit.
+Whilst no. 26 contains a number of side facing windows, these are secondary (i.e. not the only windows serving the rooms in which they serve) and the unit nearest unit would offset slightly thus discouraging direct overlooking.
+The other nearest property on Tunnicliffe Street would be c 22 metres.
 Taking this into account, the relationship with the properties on Tunnicliffe Street is considered to be acceptable.